 Stroke Virtual Grand Rounds

-This activity is targeted to neurologists, primary care physicians, and other healthcare professionals who manage patients with cerebrovascular disease.
+This educational series is designed for neurologists, internal medicine physicians, and other health care practitioners who manage patients with cerebrovascular disease.

 Edward Manno, MD